Leroy Anderson: In popular culture

 For his contribution to the recording industry, Leroy Anderson has a star on the Hollywood Walk of Fame at 1620 Vine Street.
 He was posthumously inducted into the Songwriters Hall of Fame in 1988, and his music continues to be a staple of "pops" orchestra repertoire.
 In 1995 the new headquarters of the Harvard University Band was named the Anderson Band Center in honor of Leroy Anderson.
 The Leroy Anderson House in Woodbury, Connecticut has been placed on the National Register of Historic Places.

 In 2006, one of his piano works, "Forgotten Dreams", written in 1954, became the background for a British TV advertisement for mobile phone company 3.
 Previously, Los Angeles station KABC-TV used the song as its sign-off theme at the end of broadcast days in the 1980s, and Mantovani's recording of the song had been the closing theme for WABC-TV's Eyewitness News for much of the 1970s.
 "Forgotten Dreams" was used as a recurring theme in the French film Populaire (2012).

 "The Typewriter" was used as the theme song for Esto no tiene nombre, a Puerto Rican television comedy program produced by Tommy Muñiz between the late 1960s and late 1970s.
 It is also the signature tune for the BBC Radio 4 series The News Quiz, which has been running since 1977.

-American comedian Jerry Lewis, dressed in formal wear as "Pietro Del Canto," performed "The Typewriter" as the typist in a sketch in an early television program.
+American comedian Jerry Lewis, dressed in formal wear as "Pietro Del Canto", performed "The Typewriter" as the typist in a sketch in an early television program.
 He reprised his performance in the 1963 motion picture Who's Minding the Store?, "typing" on an imaginary typewriter.

+British comedian/musician Bill Bailey performed "The Typewriter" at the Last Night of the BBC Proms at the Royal Albert Hall in September 2025.